-- It is an insurance company; - It is an entity engaged in the telecommunications business; or - It is an entity with a volume of business of at least \$50 million for the prior taxable year.
+- It is an entity with a volume of business of at least \$50 million for the prior - taxable year.

 K. Not for Profit Entities

 Certain tax exempt entities will be required to provide evidence that such entity renders services in Puerto Rico.